ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-file-size.md

 Will use same text styling as the `nimble-table-column-text`.

 Values will be left-aligned.
 Right-alignment is useful when numeric values have aligned decimal points and are given in the same units.
 In that case, right-alignment allows for quick scanning to determine relative magnitude.
 But our column will not use a consistent number of decimal digits, nor a consistent unit.
-This leaves no motivation for right-aligning the values, while left-aligning provides better association with the column header.
+This leaves no clear motivation for right-aligning the values, while left-aligning provides better association with the column header.
+However, if we discover that there is value in right-aligning file sizes, we can easily make that change in a non-breaking way in the future.

 ## Implementation